MBillahsust/asif-portfolio/_news/announcement_4.md

 related_posts: false
 ---

 A new reseach article of mine titled “Impurity band formation in doped AlN: A Green’s function approach” has been accepted and published in AIP Advances.
 Have a read if you are interested.
-It is in the publication section.
+It is in the publications section.